Nuclear power in the Czech Republic: Proposed expansion

-In 2019 the Czech government gave preliminary approval for at least one new nuclear power unit at Dukovany Nuclear Power Station for about 2035 to replace four units expected to shut down between 2035 and 2037.
+In 2019, the Czech government gave preliminary approval for at least one new nuclear power unit at Dukovany Nuclear Power Station for about 2035 to replace four units expected to shut down between 2035 and 2037.
 The financial model proposed is a state guarantee so finance can be obtained at government interest rates, but no subsidy on operating costs or above market-price electricity rates.

+In October 2023, Westinghouse with an AP1000, EDF with an EPR1200 and Korea Hydro & Nuclear Power (KHNP) with an APR1000 submitted binding bids for a fifth unit at Dukovany.
+In February 2024, the Czech government changed the tender to binding offers for four new units, excluding Westinghouse.
+In July, KHNP was selected, and contract negotiations began with an objective of first commercial operation in 2038.
+However in August, the Czech competition authority stated that Westinghouse and EDF had asked for a review of the tender process.

 Blahutovice

 Blahutovice, a village located in an isolated and thinly populated area, was selected in 1986 because of convenient geological conditions.
 A power station (JEBL) with two VVER-1000 reactors was proposed, together with a new dam in Hustopeče nad Bečvou.
 In 2000, the proposed start date for construction was not expected until 2015, if at all.

 Tetov

 Initially, Opatovice nad Labem (home of a large coal powered power plant) was selected, but its location between the cities of Hradec Králové and Pardubice was unfavorable and the more distant village of Tetov was chosen.
 One plan suggested building a nuclear heating plant in Opatovice nad Labem instead.

 The power station required an area of 150 hectares and was to have two or four VVER-1000 reactors, producing 1000 MWe each and also providing heating for the Hradec Králové-Pardubice agglomeration, and for Prague (using a 67 km long steam pipeline).
 Construction was to begin in 1996 and the reactors to be activated between 2004–2008.
 The cost was estimated to be 60 billion (109) Kčs.